Rosa DeLauro: Tenure

 DeLauro is part of the progressive wing of the Democratic Party and one of the Congressional Progressive Caucus's founding members.

 DeLauro is interested in health policy issues, particularly women's health.
-She has introduced bills aimed at improving cancer treatment and research and at women's health policies.
-As chair of the appropriations subcommittee that funds the Food and Drug Administration, she has criticized FDA failures to protect the public from unsafe foods and medical products.
+She has introduced bills aimed at improving cancer treatment and research, as well as for women's health policies.
+As chair of the appropriations subcommittee that funds the Food and Drug Administration (FDA), she has criticized its failures to protect the public from unsafe foods and medical products.

 On February 2, 2008, DeLauro endorsed Barack Obama for President.

 On October 3, 2008, DeLauro voted a second time for the Emergency Economic Stabilization Act of 2008.
-She worked to pass the Paycheck Fairness Act.
+Since June 24, 1997, and in each of her terms (16 total) since, she has worked to pass the Paycheck Fairness Act.
 She has urged politicians to be "big thinkers" on universal health care.

 On December 17, 2008, the Wall Street Journal reported that DeLauro was "a top contender" for Labor Secretary in the Obama administration.
-Obama nominated Hilda Solis for the position.
+Obama ultimately nominated California Representative Hilda Solis for the position.

 DeLauro was critical of the Stupak-Pitts Amendment that places limits on taxpayer-funded abortions in the context of the November 2009 Affordable Health Care for America Act.

-DeLauro was a supporter of David Bonior in his race against Steny Hoyer for House Majority Whip in 1991, seconding his nomination at a meeting of the Democratic caucus.
+DeLauro was a supporter of David Bonior in his race against Steny Hoyer for House Majority Whip in 1991, and seconded the nomination at a meeting of the Democratic caucus.
 DeLauro cited their work together during the Iran-Contra scandal and said that Bonior's "position as whip will not impact the momentum the choice issue has in Congress right now".

 DeLauro has spoken about child care, arguing, "It is time to build a permanent child care infrastructure that respects and values women in the workforce" in a July 2021 article published in The American Prospect.
 The statement also appeared on her official website.